-- A mid-term progress report. - A final project report.
+- A mid-term progress report, - Key performance indicators report

-Form of grant, funding rate and maximum grant amount
+Form of grant, funding rate and maximum EU grant amount

-The grant parameters (maximum grant amount, funding rate, total eligible costs, etc) will be fixed in the Grant Agreement (Data Sheet, point 3 and art 5).
+The grant parameters (maximum EU grant amount, funding rate, total eligible costs, etc.) will be fixed in the Grant Agreement (Data Sheet, point 3 and art 5).

-Project budget (maximum grant amount): see section 6 above.
+Maximum EU Grant amount per project (Requested EU contribution): see section 6 above.
 The grant awarded may be lower than the amount requested.

 The grant will be a budget-based mixed actual cost grant (actual costs, with unit cost and flat-rate elements).
-This means that it will reimburse ONLY certain types of costs

-(eligible costs) and costs that were actually incurred for your project (NOT the budgeted costs).
+This means that it will reimburse ONLY certain types of costs (eligible costs) and costs that were actually incurred for your project (NOT the budgeted costs).
 For unit costs and flat-rates, you can charge the amounts calculated as explained in the Grant Agreement (see art 6 and Annex 2 and 2a).